MRezaSafari/Picsart-Interview-Task/README.md

     techniques you used.

 - 👉 Bonus
-  - ❌ Test: Quality and coverage of unit tests
+  - ✅ Test: Quality and coverage of unit tests
+    - only Button and Image component have tests

 ## Evaluation Criteria